Election-year wild card: Blue state gerrymandering

 The resulting map cuts the number of congressional districts where former President Donald Trump would have won from seven out of 27 to four out of 26 – in a state where 37% of voters overall pulled the lever for the former president.
 That has raised eyebrows even outside the ranks of Republicans.
 The Princeton Gerrymandering Project, a nonpartisan research center, gave the New York map an F grade.

 “It’s an outrageous, blatant, partisan gerrymander that is clearly contrary to our state constitution,” says former GOP Rep. John Faso, who is leading a lawsuit against the map in state court.
 An amendment passed by New York voters in 2014 prohibits districts drawn “to discourage competition” or to favor “particular candidates or political parties.”
+The state judge relied, in part, on that amendment in striking down the map on Thursday.

 A coffee shop debate

-Note: Editor’s Note: This story was updated to reflect the ruling by a New York state court judge on Thursday evening throwing out the state’s new map.